udit290/econ-da/index.md

 # About

 Hey guys, I'm Udit.
-I was a Summer Research Intern at BITS Goa with professor[Arfat Ahmad Sofi](https://www.bits-pilani.ac.in/goa/arfat-ahmad-sofi/) I hold a Master’s degree in Economics from Shiv Nadar University, India.
+I was a Summer Research Intern at BITS Goa with [Dr. Arfat Ahmad Sofi](https://www.bits-pilani.ac.in/goa/arfat-ahmad-sofi/) I hold a Master’s degree in Economics from Shiv Nadar University, India.

 I like mathematics, programming and cricket.